UNGA Adopts 79th Sessions Agenda, Including Addressing Nuclear Legacy & Lethal Autonomous Weapons - UrduPoint

 UNGA Adopts 79th Session's Agenda, Including Addressing Nuclear Legacy & Lethal Autonomous Weapons

-UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 15th Sep, 2024) UNITED NATIONS, Sep 15 (APP): The UN General Assembly has adopted the work programme for its seventy-ninth session, deciding to include items on addressing the legacy of nuclear weapons and on lethal autonomous weapons systems in its agenda, while Russia and Ukraine voiced opposing views on the body’s consideration of an item relating to the war-hit eastern European country.
+UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 16th Sep, 2024) The UN General Assembly has adopted the work programme for its seventy-ninth session, deciding to include items on addressing the legacy of nuclear weapons and on lethal autonomous weapons systems in its agenda, while Russia and Ukraine voiced opposing views on the body’s consideration of an item relating to the war-hit eastern European country.

 Acting on the recommendation of its steering committee, the 193-member Assembly decided that the general debate, which will be held from 24 to 30 September, will continue on Saturday, 28 September.
 [The general debate will not be held on Sunday, 29 September.]